You Know They Got a Hell of a Band: Plot summary

-Inside the diner, Clark and Mary notice two employees resemble dead musicians.
+Inside the diner, Clark and Mary notice two employees resembling dead musicians.
 After a waitress named Sissy Thomas (CeCe Pryor in the film version) attempts to warn them off, Clark slips out, and Mary is confronted by the two employees, Janis Joplin and Rick Nelson and two other dead musicians, Buddy Holly and Roy Orbison.
 At first cordial and friendly, one begins to bleed from his eyes and another vomits hundreds of maggots, revealing that they've simply been playing with her.
 Clark and Mary drive frantically through the town, chased by dead music legends.
 As they drive, Mary notices other citizens of Rock and Roll Heaven, all of whom look exhausted and apathetic; she realizes that these are the "true" inhabitants, lured in and trapped in the town.
 Mary and Clark think they have escaped but are easily captured in the outskirts of town after hitting a psychedelic bus.
-The mayor (a deceased Elvis Presley) steps off the bus and the chief of police pulls up.
+Jimi Hendrix steps off the bus and begins playing The Star Spangled Banner on his guitar.
+A police car with the mayor who is Elvis Presley and the chief of police who is Otis Redding pulls up.
 The musicians ominously reveal that they couldn't have escaped, as the road out is surrounded by swamp, quicksand, bears, and "other things".

 As the sun begins to set over Rock and Roll Heaven, Mary and Clark join the ranks of the other imprisoned souls in the park, where the concert is prepared.
 Mary looks at the other exhausted townsfolk, and chooses to sit next to the waitress from the diner.
 The young woman has the glazed look of one who is stoned, and talks with the couple.
 She tells them that her name is Sissy, and reveals that one of her fingers was cut off by Frankie Lymon as punishment for assisting the pair.
 She also explains that while the concerts must end at midnight, "time is different" in Rock and Roll Heaven; the songs sometimes go on for years.
 The disc jockey Alan Freed takes the stage and begins to announce an endless series of legendary rock stars.
 Mary voices her worst fear when she asks Sissy her age; she is 23, and has been that way for seven years.
 Mary realizes that these are the people who get "lost in the woods" and didn't do anything wrong to deserve this, as Freed continues to scream the names of musicians.
 He finally shouts: "Rock and roll will never die!", to which Mary thinks the last line of the story: "That's what I'm afraid of."